Joiry/HSL_Carp/Pipes_and_Variables_04.md

 -bash: 01: command not found
 ~~~

-Instead, we need to use quotes
+Instead, we need to use quotes to include spaces in the variable assignment

 ~~~
 $ id="sample 01"